sundbry/caddy-ingress-controller/README.md

 altogether, embedding Caddy into the controller itself: https://github.com/mholt/caddy/wiki/Embedding-Caddy-in-your-Go-program

+Also, certificate persistent storage needs implemented.
+There are some vestiges left from an attempt to mount a secret as a RW filesystem, but my understanding of k8s is lacking in that regard.

 ## Disclaimer

 Much of the code in this controller was copied from the nginx ingress